ringsaturn/tzf-swift/README.md

 Just like tzf packages in Go/Rust/Python, the Swift version is also fast, and designed for server-side high-performance use cases.

-It cost 468ms to find the timezone for 10,000,000 random cities.

 Hardware: MacBook Pro with Apple M3 Max.

 ```bash